 by Shawna M. Thayer

-Until a friendly stranger proved me wrong a few days ago.
+Until a friendly stranger proved me wrong.

-Last Wednesday, the first day of September 2004, I was driving home from work with my baby boy sleeping in the back seat.
+The first day of September 2004, I was driving home from work with my baby boy sleeping in the back seat.
 My rear right tire blew out at 70 miles per hour.
 Luckily I pulled off the road safely, but it was 110 degrees.
 The car’s AC was running, but with no shade, it was warming quickly.

 It would take roadside assistance over an hour to arrive.
 I thought about children getting too hot in a car, and if a car whizzing by would hit us.

 Though I was wary about such situations, something in his face assured me he was a genuine and kind person.
-A mechanical engineering student at ASU, Justin said he didn’t get many opportunities to use his skills, so was happy to help.
+A mechanical engineering student at ASU, Justin said he didn’t get many opportunities to use his skills, so he was happy to help.

-“Justin” wouldn’t let me touch a thing.
+Justin wouldn’t let me touch a thing.
 When I asked what I could do, he said to pop the car’s hood so the radiator wouldn’t overheat (the AC was on for the baby).
 I was so frazzled I had trouble with the latch, so he found it.
 I would’ve felt worse if Justin hadn’t been so kind.
 “Why don’t you just wait inside the car and keep your baby happy?”

-This young man was a lifesaver to me on Wednesday.
+That young man was a lifesaver to me on Wednesday.
 I’m so grateful he came to my aid.
 I’d been sure that the only really nice people resided in the Midwest, but now I know good people are everywhere!
 I know I’ll help someone else in the future the way Justin selflessly helped me.